 Visitors that stay for several days in the national park pay for every additional day at the weekend only 50% and during the week 90% less.

-You get more information about the fees on the website of the Itatiaia National Park.
+You get more information about the fees at the entrance of the Itatiaia National Park.

 Accommodation in the Itatiaia National Park